-Observational learning is the acquisition of knowledge based on another individual’s behavior, thoughts or emotions.
-Learning this way, you may not even realize you have learned something until you actually demonstrate the skill.
+Observational learning is the acquisition of knowledge based on another individual’s behavior, thoughts, or emotions.
+With this type of learning, you may not even realize you have learned something until you actually demonstrate the skill.

-Observational learning is based on four different stages which involve active participation by the learner.
-This ensures comprehensive and long-lasting learning which is very effective because not only does it help you gain knowledge it helps you retain it, reproduce it when needed and even reinforce it.
+Observational learning is based on four different stages, which involve active participation by the learner.
+This ensures comprehensive and long-lasting learning, which is very effective because not only does it help you gain knowledge, but it helps you retain it, reproduce it when needed, and even reinforce it.

-- Reinforcement or Motivation – The final stage of observational learning is reinforcement or motivation.
+The final stage of observational learning is reinforcement or motivation.
 As a learner, there is no reason for you to reproduce any knowledge unless you are motivated to do so, or you need to reinforce your knowledge for deeper understanding.
-This motivation could be a reward for knowledge well retained or a skill well used.
+This motivation could be a reward for retaining knowledge or using a skill well.

 There are unlimited opportunities for observational learning in the real world.
-As a learner, you are responsible for training your brain to be open to absorbing knowledge and being in situations that will help maximize the learning from opportunities presented.
+As a learner, you are responsible for training your brain to be open to absorbing knowledge and being in situations that will help maximize the learning from opportunities around you.

 1. Find the Right Person to Learn from